Axxon/ember-cli-minimal-tree/README.md

 # Ember-cli-minimal-tree

-This README outlines the details of collaborating on this Ember addon.
+This simple addon provides a front user menu tree where user can adds and removes categories on first level or in subdirectories.

 ## Installation

-* `git clone` this repository
-* `npm install`
+* `npm install ember-cli-minimal-tree`
 * `bower install`

 ## Running